mikooomich/UG-work/README.md

 <h2>Hello.</h2>

-This is a collection of my uni undergraduate work.
+This is a collection of my Undergraduate work, as well as some links to my projects.

 <br><br>